seasketch/geoprocessing/packages/wiki-docs/Tutorials.md

 * Transpiles all Typescript to Javascript
 * Bundles UI report clients into the `.build-web` directory
 * Bundles geoprocessing and preprocessing functions into the `.build` directory.

-Before you build, you should `npm run test` and make sure all tests are passing and the output of smoke tests hasn't changed unexpectedly.

 To build your application run the following: